 According to the United States Census Bureau, the median size of a single-family house completed in 2019 was 2,301 sq. ft.
 On the other hand, the average size of US homes is currently at 1,600 square feet.
 At 2,000 square feet, a family of five members would be comfortable already.
 This size typically has a living room, a dining room, a kitchen, and can even have a basement.

-Still, a lot of US homes still fall below 1,000 sq. ft. range, especially in states where real estate sells like gold.
-This is where the idea of adding a second floor becomes an option when you need to add up extra space for your growing family without having the need to buy the next vacant lot or to move elsewhere.
+Still, a lot of US homes still fall below the 1,000 sq. ft. range, especially in states where real estate sells like gold.
+This is where the idea of adding a second floor becomes an option when you need to add extra space for your growing family without having the need to buy the next vacant lot or move elsewhere.

-However, the expensive second story addition cost always gets in the way of the plan.
+However, the expensive second-story addition cost always gets in the way of the plan.
 But is it cheaper to add a second story or build-out?
 Let’s find out.

 Average Cost of Building a Second Floor

-How much does it cost to add second story?
+How much does it cost to add a second story?
 Well, first, it depends on how much you are willing to participate in the construction, how much you want to save, or how much you can’t be bothered.

 Those who want to do away with contractors or skilled subcontractors should take note that building your second floor will not be an easy task.
-Besides being difficult, it is also time-consuming.
+Beside being difficult, it is also time-consuming.
 Also, if you are not an expert, this is not advisable.
-This will be explained towards the end part of this article.
+This will be explained towards the end of this article.